lars1974-samples/quarkus-amount2text/README.md

 # amount2text project

-This project is implemented using https://quarkus.io/ with Kotlin language.
-I want to investigate this frameworks, that creates small images, that starts up very fast and leaves small memory footprint
+This project is implemented using https://quarkus.io/ with Kotlin.
+I wanted to investigate this framework.
+It's known for small images, that starts up very fast and leaves small memory footprint

 ## Build and run the entire application in Docker